Trusted Equity Release, Bourne

 Bourne History

-The origin of Bourne dates back hundreds of years to Roman times (Roman coins have been found here, along with a tessellated pavement) and as such the town has a very rich history, with 71 listed buildings in total, including a number of old coaching inns, alms houses, manor houses and cottages, along with ancient woodlands.
+The origin of Bourne dates back hundreds of years to Roman times (Roman coins have been found here, along with a tessellated pavement) and as such the town has a very rich history, with 71 listed buildings in total, including a number of old coaching inns, historic pubs, alms houses, manor houses and cottages, along with ancient woodlands.
 The town is believed to be the birthplace of Hereward, Lord of Brun, one of the last to rebel against the Normans.

 Bourne is thought to be sited on Jurassic rock.
 The northern and eastern parts are on cornbrash, which is a ferruginous limestone, and the western and southern areas of the town are sited on Oxford clay, with Kellaways Sands at the base, dipping eastwards below fen alluvium and peat.
 Boulder clay, glacial sands and gravels were deposited in the locality during glaciation.